 Unfortunately, tartar can’t be cleaned away on your own.
 The cement-like texture requires careful methods to remove it without damaging the soft gum tissues adjacent to your teeth.

 As gums and supporting ligaments start to detach from your teeth, they’ll become noticeably sore when you chew.
 Tooth mobility is quite common at this point in gum disease progression.
 If intervention isn’t sought out, the infection will ultimately lead to tooth loss.

 Individuals who smoke (including those that use vaping products) are less likely to experience the typical symptoms of gum disease.
 Instead, signs of swollen or bleeding gums may be masked, allowing undiagnosed infections to expand deeper under their gums and into the supporting bone.

 A Periodontist Can Help

 Periodontists are experts when it comes to managing the oral soft tissues affected by gum disease.
 Utilizing state-of-the-art therapies such as Fontana Twinlight lasers allow us to stop periodontal infections and prevent them from becoming more advanced.
 These resources aren’t always available in a traditional family dental practice.
-As such, your dentist may refer you to see a gum specialist like Dr. Saunders if you’re not responding to traditional dental cleanings.
+As such, your dentist may refer you to see a gum specialist if you’re not responding to traditional dental cleanings.